The Squirrel

 But like every strength, spontaneity has a shadow.

-It took far longer.
+It took significantly longer.

-Until it is not.
+Until it does not.

 The challenge is not spontaneity.
+The challenge is direction.

 The goal is not to cage the squirrel.